SebiTimeWaster/Public-Teleport/README.md

 | `enableBack`      | true    | If the `/back` command is enabled                                                        |
 | `enableTpa`       | true    | If the `/tpa, /tpahere, /tpahereall, /tpcancel, /tpaccept, /tpdeny` commands are enabled |

-To change these settings edit the config file and restart your server.
+To change these settings edit the config file and restart your server/client.

 ## Languages